vashisthrahul13/DwellWell-AI/readme.md

-# DwellWell AI : Real Estate Data Science Application (Live Link : https://dwellwell.streamlit.app)
+# DwellWell AI : Real Estate Data Science Application

 In this comprehensive project, the primary focus was on leveraging data science techniques to provide insights, predictions, and recommendations in the real estate domain.
 The project unfolds through various stages, covering data gathering, cleaning, exploratory analysis, modeling, recommendation systems, and the deployment of a user-friendly application.